boazbk/crypto/lec_00_1_mathematical-background.md

 Now we need to start playing around.
 Suppose that we had just two primes $p$ and
 $q$.
 How would we find a number $n$ that is not generated by $p$ and $q$?
-If you try to draw things on the number line, you would see that there is always some *gap* between multiples of $p$ and $q$ in the sense that they are never consecutive.
+If you try to draw things on the number line, you will see that there is always some *gap* between multiples of $p$ and $q$ in the sense that they are never consecutive.
 It is possible to prove that (in fact, it's not a bad exercise) but this observation already suggests a guess for what would be a number that is